*The Mayor of London activated SWEP on 05/01/2022.

-When SWEP is activated, the SPEAR Outreach team become even busier than normal as they try to make contact with the rough sleepers within the Boroughs of South West London to let them know that they will have somewhere warm to sleep that night and give them provision of a warm meal and emergency shelter.
+When SWEP is activated, SPEAR’s Outreach Teams become even busier than normal as they try to make contact with the rough sleepers within the Boroughs of South West London to let them know that they will have somewhere warm to sleep that night, a warm meal and emergency shelter.

-Being able to house rough sleepers in the hostel during this time not only means people have a safe and warm place to sleep during severe weather, but also gives SPEAR the opportunity to get to know them and help assess their needs for housing in the longer term.
+Being able to accommodate rough sleepers during this time not only means people have a safe and warm place to sleep during severe weather, but also gives SPEAR the opportunity to get to know them and help assess their needs for housing in the longer term.

 Sleeping Rough In The Winter